October 2, 2018

 There are many definitions of resilience.
 Garbarino (1999) says that resilience is more than outside success, more than graduating from high school, staying out of jail, or holding a job.
 It also means developing a positive sense of self, a capacity for intimacy, and a feeling that life is meaningful.
 According to Walsh (2016) resilience can be defined as the capacity to rebound from adversity, strengthened and more resourceful.
 It is an active process of endurance, and growth in response to crises and challenges.

-Helping African Emerging Adults identify Meaning/purpose is a protective factor from developing a substance use disorder.
+Helping African American Emerging Adults identify meaning/purpose is a protective factor from developing a substance use disorder.
 Even with the presence of risk factors including poverty, discrimination, family alcohol and drug use etc., purpose can help them to thrive in the midst of risk.

 To help African American emerging adult clients tap into purpose, I ask them a range of questions:

 - How did you survive that?